 Medical marijuana, for example, requires the use of a medical card in any state that marijuana or THC isn’t recreationally legal in.

-Another of the key differences between CBD vs THC is cannabidiol’s ability to reduce inflammation.
+Another of the key differences between CBD and THC is cannabidiol’s ability to reduce inflammation.
 This is extremely important when comparing CBD and THC.
-Why is this?

 - It can amplify or decrease the receptors ability to transmit signals

 - Act as an agonist – mimicking endocannabinoids and activating receptors

 - Act an an antagonist – blocking CB1 or 2 receptors and limiting their activity